alexfilsecker/rhombus-assesment/README.md

 # Rhombus AI Assessment

 Hello!
-This is my version of a `.csv | .xslx` file parser.
+This is my version of a `.csv | .xlsx` file parser.
 See the video explanation: [video](TODO)

 ## Components